Skip to content

 3. Assert the first 3 digits are not 000; fail with InvalidFormat.

 4. Multiply each of the first 9 digits by its weight.
 Sum the products.
 Take sum mod 11.
-The result must equal digit 10.
-If the modulo gives 10, the number is structurally invalid; fail with InvalidChecksum.
+The result must equal digit 10; since a single digit can only be 0–9, a modulo result of 10 can never match and always fails with InvalidChecksum.

 Input: 5 2 6 0 2 5 0 2 7 4